jlamitousa/myprojects/neolynk_bank/README.txt

 About me: Linkedin (Jean-Luc AMITOUSA MANKOY)

-Objectif: This is a test-project for a job.
+Goal: This is a test-project for a job.
 The project had to use TDD paradigm.s

 Instructions in command line: